YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 architecture dependent than the previous sections.
 As such we will only be looking at each section very briefly.

+If you skipped calling :yoscrypt:`read_verilog -D ICE40_HX -lib -specify +/ice40/cells_sim.v` earlier, do it now.

 Memory blocks
 ^^^^^^^^^^^^^